 But Those Are Not All The Stevia Concerns I’ve Heard

 A small percentage of people are allergic to stevia.
 In almost all cases, those allergic to it are also allergic to plants in the Compositae or Asteracea families, which include plants like chrysanthemums, marigolds, and daisies.
 This makes sense since stevia is part of the Asteracea family, aka the sunflower family.
 If you are allergic to plants in these families, stevia may not be for you.

-Some people have expressed concerns about toxicity levels of stevia, but studies like this and this have shown that stevia toxicity is not a concern at even highly concentrated levels.
-Again, Humarian’s own Probonix probiotic is sweetened with stevia at levels 1,400 times lower than the ADI.
+Some people have expressed concerns about toxicity levels of stevia, but studies have shown that stevia toxicity is not a concern at even highly concentrated levels.6 Again, Humarian’s own Probonix probiotic is sweetened with stevia at levels 1,400 times lower than the ADI.

 And finally, some people have expressed concern that stevia consumption could lead to cancer on the basis of some assumptions regarding steviol glycosides.
 Fortunately, the research has proven otherwise.
 Not only is it not a carcinogen, several studies have shown that it actually has anti-cancer properties.

 In conclusion, we have yet to find credible research to indicate that stevia could be dangerous in anything but the most ludicrous and unrealistic proportions.
 If you are planning to consume thousands of stevia sweeteners per day, you should probably reconsider.
 Otherwise, stevia has been shown to be safe in more than 200 studies and many other studies have demonstrated that it can provide health benefits over other kinds of sweeteners.
 We might even post a blog about some of those benefits soon.
 Stay tuned!

 1Planas, G. M., & Kucacute, J. (1968).
 Contraceptive Properties of Stevia rebaudiana.
 Science (New York, N.Y.), 162(3857), 1007. https://doi.org/10.1126/science.162.3857.1007